ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 chains they see that pass the checks in {{feedback-clisrv}}.

 HTTPS servers MUST NOT share any other data that they may learn from the submission of feedback by HTTP clients.
+[STHs?]

 Auditors SHOULD provide the following URL accepting HTTPS POSTing of SCT feedback data: